SLSkrzypinski/TESS_diagnosis/README.md

 We will add an option to download and combine multiple sector light curves for the same star.
 This way, the user would be able to find periods greater than 13.5 days.

-## Known issues

-- For some reason, tpfplotter_py3.py does not work correctly with python 3.8.